Future Undergraduate Students

 4. How competitive is your program?

 Auburn Nursing is a highly competitive program.
-Historically we accept 50% of the applicants for fall semester; around 60% for spring applicants.
-We have around 180 apply for fall and 150 for spring semesters.
+Historically we accept 50%-60% of the applicants.

 5. I hear AUSON is getting a new building, how will this impact me?

-We are excited about our new building.
-We are planned to be in the new building fall 2017.
-Our new building will house mostly upper division courses and labs.
-Advising for pre-nursing and upper division nursing students will also be housed in the new building.
+We are excited to be in our new building.
+Our new building houses all of our upper-division courses and labs.
+Advising for pre-nursing and upper division nursing students also is housed in the new building.
 We hope to grow our program; however, it will be a gradual growth.
-More information on our new building can be found HERE.

 6. How will I know what courses I should choose for my first semester?